SnugNiture 2-Pack 6x2x2FT Galvanized Raised Garden Bed Kit, Metal Planter Box for Planting Plants Vegetables, Brown

 Once your vegetables are ripe and ready to pick, make sure to handle them gently to avoid damage.
 Store your fresh produce properly to extend their shelf life.
 For example, root vegetables like potatoes and carrots should be stored in a cool, dark place while leafy greens like lettuce and spinach should be wrapped in paper towel and kept in the refrigerator.

-In conclusion, starting a vegetable garden can be both rewarding and challenging.
+All in all, starting a vegetable garden can be both rewarding and challenging.
 By following these tips and tricks, you can increase your chances of having a successful crop.
 Happy gardening!